conholdate/conholdate-blog-content/Conholdate.Total/2022-05-24-convert-visio-to-svg-or-visio-to-html-in-nodejs/index.md

 title: 'Convert Visio to SVG or Visio to HTML in Node.js'
 author: Muhammad Mustafa
 date: 2022-05-24T07:56:46+00:00
-summary: "Programmatically **convert Visio to SVG or Visio to HTML in Node.js** application Install this Node.js library to manipulate & convert VSDX or VSD files robustly."
+summary: "Programmatically **convert Visio to SVG or Visio to HTML in Node.js** application.
+Install this Node.js library to manipulate & convert VSDX or VSD files robustly."
 url: /2022/05/24/convert-visio-to-svg-or-visio-to-html-in-nodejs/
 categories:
   - Conholdate.Diagram Product Family